GDelevoye/SMSN/README.md

 * Here, we use the PacBio in-sillico control rather than a whole-genome amplified DNA.
 * We applied our pipeline to Sequel I, rather than RS II
-* The pipeline might work (but was not tested) on Sequel II data too.
+* Not tested on Sequel II data but should work too.
 * The SMSN scores are not computed exactly like the ones of Beaulaurier et al.

 Our [companion article](https://github.com/GDelevoye/SMSN/blob/main/article/preprint/SMSN_Article_preprint_v01.pdf) explains how the scores are computed and how they can be interpreted